jayrc7/website/README.md

 # website
 Personal Website developed with ReactJS, hosted on github pages and can be found at <a href = "https://jasonrcabrera.com"> jasonrcabrera.com </a>

-Currently exploring ReactJS and all the interactive possibilities.
+Currently exploring ReactJS and all the interactive possibilities with JavaScript.

 Source code is found in the master branch.
 Built static branch is found in the gh-pages branch.